 Frisian mercenaries in the Roman Army

 After the Roman Empire had incorporated a big chunk of the British Isles in the first century AD, the empire needed a military force to defend their northern limes.
-Like elsewhere they made use of mercenaries.
-Many Frisians, (still) living along the coast of present-day Germany and the Netherlands, joined the Roman army as mercenary to fight in Britannia.
+Like elsewhere, they made use of mercenaries.
+Many Frisians, living along the coast of present-day Germany and the Netherlands, joined the Roman Army as mercenary to fight in Britannia.
 So, what do we know about these mercenaries?

 Whatever de jure the definition and since during battle everything is allowed de facto anyway, the Frisian legionnaires might have had a similar reputation as the Gurkhas and the French Legionnaires of today.
 We will come back to it below.

 The Romans arrived two thousand years ago at the mighty Rhine Delta and its impenetrable, near-empty peat lands.
-The first record of the Frisians dates from BC 12 about how the Frisian tribes became an ally during a battle against the Chauci tribe in the north of what is now the Wadden Sea coast of Germany, roughly between the river Ems and Elbe.
+The first record of the Frisians dates from BC 12 and is about how the Frisian tribes became an ally during a battle against the Chauci tribe in the northwest of Germany at the Wadden Sea coast, roughly between the rivers Ems and Elbe.
 Modern region Ostfriesland, you can say.
 The Chauci were not pacified.
-They would raid the coast of present-day province Zeeland which led to Roman fortifications in the area at the end of the second century.
+They would raid the coasts of present-day province Zeeland, Belgium, Britannia, northern Gaul, which led to Roman fortifications in the area at the end of the second century.
 Read our blog post It all began with piracy.

-Close at the North Sea coast the Roman army tried to penetrate into the north and conquer the area of the Frisians and the Chauci.
-In the area of present-day town Velsen-Zuid, just north of the city of Amsterdam, the Romans had established two pre-limes fortresses in probably the year AD 16.
-Whether it were lime-type fortresses, primarily naval bases or coercion castles to control the local, quite populous area, is yet unclear.
+Close at the North Sea coast, the Roman Army tried to penetrate into the north and conquer the area of the Frisians and the Chauci.
+In the area of present-day town Velsen-Zuid, just north of the city of Amsterdam, the Romans established two pre-limes fortresses, probably in the year AD 16.
+Whether it were limes-type fortresses, primarily naval bases or coercion castles to control the local, quite populous area, is unclear.
 Back then, the river Oer-IJ connected Velsen-Zuid with the North Sea and possbly also with lacus Flevo 'Lake Flevo', and from there the hinterland.
-So, it might have been a strategic spot to controle (and tax) the movement of goods and people.
+So, it might have been a strategic spot to controle and tax the movement of goods and people.
 Archaeological research also has identified a place of cult of the Frisians at the village of Velserbroek, just south of Velsen-Zuid.
-Also, Roman outposts were (shortly) established near current villages Winsum-Bruggeburen in province Friesland in the Netherlands and at current Bentummersiel at the river Ems in Germany in the first century AD.
+Furthermore, Roman outposts were (shortly) established near current villages Winsum-Bruggeburen in province Friesland in the Netherlands and at current Bentummersiel at the river Ems in Germany in the first century.
 The latter in the land of the Chauci tribe.
-Possibly, outposts to collect taxes the local tribes had to pay and/or for doing trade.
+Possibly, outposts to collect taxes the local tribes had to pay and/or for doing trade in this region.

 Despite all military efforts, the river Rhine turned out to be the most northern border of the Empire on the continent.
-Do not forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town Kalkriese near the city of Osnabrück in Germany in the year AD 9.
-With the already mentioned disastrous battle in AD 28 the Romans eventually adjusted their ambitions in expanding their territory northbound and settled save south of the river Rhine.
+Do not forget too, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town Kalkriese near the city of Osnabrück in Germany in the year AD 9.
+With the already mentioned disastrous battle in AD 28 the Romans eventually adjusted their ambitions in expanding their territory north.

 The limes, part of the Limes Germanicus, were erected along the south banks of the lower river Rhine from AD 47 onwards, and the northern outposts at Winsum and Bentummersiel were abandoned.
-In AD 121, in the land of the Cananefates tribes between the mouths of the rivers Rhine and Meusse at the present-day town of Rijswijk (near moden The Hague), the Romans erected the most northern capital of the Roman empire on the continent, namely Forum Hadriani also known as Municipium Aelium Cananefatium, commonly abbreviated (something the Romans loved to do with inscriptions) to MAC.
+In AD 121, in the land of the Cananefates tribe at the present-day town of Rijswijk (near moden The Hague), the Romans erected the most northern capital of the Roman empire on the continent, namely Forum Hadriani, also known as Municipium Aelium Cananefatium, and commonly abbreviated (something the Romans loved to do with inscriptions) to MAC.
 It had an estimated 5,000 inhabitants.
 The nearest town was Noviomagus, modern Nijmegen in the Netherlands, with also an estimated 5,000 inhabitants.

 Frisii and Frisiavones

 The Romans distinguished, besides other tribes living in the big delta, like the Cananefates, the Frisii and the Frisiavones.
 According to soldier Pliny in his book Naturalis Historia, the Frisiavones lived on islands "inter Helenium ac Flevum".
 This is generally explained as the islands between the broader river mouths of the rivers Meuse and Rhine.
 But scholars are still having disputes to exactly pinpoint the civitas of the Frisiavones.
 We suggest just to describe it as the coastal section of province Zeeland south, part of province Zuid Holland, and parts up the river Meuse in province Noord Brabant in the Netherlands.
-Furthermore, the tribe of the Frisiavones may be considered as the Romanized Frisians (IJssennagger, 2017).
+Furthermore, the tribe of the Frisiavones may be considered as Romanized Frisians (IJssennagger, 2017).
 Thus, the Frisii being the independent, rude, barbaric part of the Frisians living in the north.
 Something that, of course, has all changed today.

 That the Frisiavones were subjects of province Germaniae Inferioris and of an administrative area or region called Frisavonum, is supported by a stone inscription found in 1958 in the Roman province Africa Proconsularis (present-day Tunisia.
 Yes, you heard it right, Tunisia) dated between AD 169-177.
 It is an inscription in honor of a certain procurator (administrator of a military district) Q. Domitius Marsianus, with the text reading: